b4mad/op1st-emea-b4mad-nostromo/README.md

 ## Bootstrap

+The bootstrap directory contains the bootstrap cluster configuration for nostromo, some cluster defaults will be configured, and a set of infrastrucure services will be deployed.

 ```bash
 kustomize build --enable-alpha-plugins bootstrap/ | oc apply -f -
 ```

+## Infrastructure Services

+`kustomize build --enable-alpha-plugins infrastructure-services/ | oc apply -f -`

+## Apps (tmporary)

+Deploy the apps of apps, so that all the apps are deployed via GitOps.
+Consider this a temporary measure until the apps are deployed via other GitOps repos.

+`oc apply -f app-of-apps.yaml`

 ## How to add your own Cluster